vionaaindah/vionaaindah/README.md

 ### 👩‍💻 &nbsp;About Me

-I'm a student on Lambung Mangkurat University majoring Information of Technology.
+I'm a fresh graduate student at Lambung Mangkurat University majoring in Information of Technology.
+Currently, I working as Python Developer in PT.
+Solmit Bangun Indonesia.
 I love to explore new technologies.
 I'm on track for learning more about Cloud Computing, Machine Learning, and Big Data.

 ### 🛠 &nbsp;Tech Stack